KiCad/kicad-source-mirror/Documentation/development/testing.md

 If the test segfaults, you will get a familiar backtrace, just like if you were running pcbnew under GDB.

+# Utility programs {#utility-programs}

+KiCad includes some utility programs that can be used for debugging, profiling, analysing or developing certain parts of the code without having to invoke the full GUI program.

+Generally, they are part of the `qa_*_tools` QA executables, each one containing the relevant tools for that library.
+To list the tools in a given program, pass the `-l` parameter.
+Most tools provide help with the `-h` argument.
+To invoke a program:

+    qa_<lib>_tools <tool name> [-h] [tool arguments]

+Below is a brief outline of some available tools.
+For full information and command-line parameters, refer to the tools' usage test (`-h`).

+* `common_tools` (the common library and core functions):
+    * `coroutine`: A simple coroutine example
+    * `io_benchmark`: Show relative speeds of reading files using various IO techniques.
+* `qa_pcbnew_tools` (pcbnew-related functions):
+    * `drc`: Run and benchmark certain DRC functions on a user-provided `.kicad_pcb` files
+    * `pcb_parser`: Parse user-provided `.kicad_pcb` files
+    * `polygon_generator`: Dump polygons found on a PCB to the console

 # Fuzz testing {#fuzz-testing}

 It is possible to run fuzz testing on some parts of KiCad.
 To do this for a